Toxicology and OccHealth Info Ctr

-The Toxicology Information Center (TIC) provides a vital outreach function to citizens and professionals by responding to their inquiries about the potential hazards from exposure to chemicals and other agents encountered in the workplace, home and other environments.
-The TIC provides up-to-date, unbiased information in a form that is understandable and useful to the caller.
+The Toxicology Information Center (TIC), directed by Dr. Fred Berman, and the Occupational Health Resource Center, directed by Dede Montgomery, CIH, answer citizen and professional inquiries about workplace safety issues and hazards of exposure to chemicals and other agents.
 Individuals who have questions about chemical or other exposures, occupational safety and other issues can call or email the TIC director at the number/email listed at right.

-Dr. Fred Berman is the TIC Director.
-He also serves as consultant to the Oregon Department of Agriculture's Pesticide Analytical and Response Center (PARC), which is legislatively mandated to address pesticide-related incidents in Oregon that have suspected health or environmental effects (http://www.oregon.gov/ODA/PEST/parc.shtml), and is a co-investigator with the National Pesticide Information Center (NPIC), a U.S. Environmental Protection Agency-sponsored project operated cooperatively with Oregon State University.
-NPIC provides objective, science-based information about pesticides and pesticide-related topics to enable people to make informed decisions about pesticides and their use (http://npic.orst.edu/).
+Dr. Berman also serves as consultant to the Oregon Department of Agriculture's Pesticide Analytical and Response Center (PARC), which is legislatively mandated to address pesticide-related incidents in Oregon that have suspected health or environmental effects, and is a co-investigator with the National Pesticide Information Center (NPIC), a U.S. Environmental Protection Agency-sponsored project operated cooperatively with Oregon State University.
+NPIC provides objective, science-based information about pesticides and pesticide-related topics to enable people to make informed decisions about pesticides and their use.

 Indoor Air Quality